Bath, Bristol and Wells

 dates to be confirmed

 ☺The courses usually fill to capacity.
-This enables me to cut down on advertising and keep course costs low (£225)
+This enables me to cut down on advertising and keep course costs low (£225), however as of April 2015, due to increasing room hire and material costs, I'm afraid I will have to raise the course costs to £235.

 The mindfulness MBCT course provides a high level of practical and theoretical guidance and support in the practices of mindfulness and mindfulness meditation.
 The course helps participants develop new and more helpful ways to handle negative thoughts, low moods and emotions.
 This in turn helps prevent and alleviate low mood, depression, and components of depression such as anxiety and stress.
 However, one needn't be experiencing any of the above to benefit from the practice of mindfulness.
 Mindfulness practice enhances the experience of living.